asset-pipe/asset-pipe-js-writer/README.md

 ## Data format

 What we refere to as an asset feed is the internal data format used in [Browserify][browserify].
+We use the exact same data format as Browserify in the [asset-pipe project][asset-pipe].

-When a [CommonJS module][commonjs] entry point is provided all dependencies from that entry point will be read and transformed into an object which looks something like this:
+When Browserify resolves [CommonJS modules][commonjs] each dependency will be read and transformed into an object which looks something like this:

 ```json
 {